cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Contact: Through Discord.

 ## Changelog

+**3.4.5**
+- Fix a bug where Empathy Core minions and Carbonizer Turrets have huge proc coefficients due to bad computation.

 **3.4.4**
 - Integrate with Aetherium's Engineers Toolbelt for custom drone support from this mod.